aliebrahimi1781/dependency-track-plugin/README.md

 ## D. NOTES

 This Dependency-Track Plugin is actually the combination of 2 modular programs, and each module can be tested and improved separately :
-* 1. The Python script "Main.py" **collects the dependencies information** (Vendor, Product, Version, License) and creates an JSON file with all these information.
+* 1. The Python script "Main.py" **collects the dependencies information** (Vendor, Product, Version, License) and creates a JSON file with all these information.
 * 2. The Java code included in "ApplicationController.java" read the JSON file and **inserts these information in Dependency-Track**.

 A great consequence is that Dependency-Track can run on a machine specifically dedicated to the management of software dependencies :